Embow24/Web-Developer-Portfolio/README.md

 This portfolio implements responsive web design and can be viewed on mobile, ipad and desktop devices.

-Below are screenshots of the portfolio on a mobile device, an ipad and a desktop.
+Below is a screenshot of the portfolio on a desktop device.

 ![Desktop](Images/Desktop.png)

+Below is a screenshot of the portfolio on an device.

 ![Ipad](Images/Ipad.png)

+Below is a screenshot of the portfolio on a mobile device.

 ![Iphone](Images/Iphone.png)